reshmabidikar/slate/source/includes/_aviate-catalog-apis.md

 ### Create Plan, Product, Pricelist

 Creates one or multiple plans, products, and pricelists.
+This is a combo API that can be used to create a plan, its product, and pricelist in one go.
+If the plan identified by `plan#name` already exists, returns the existing plan.
+If the plan pricelist (identified by `plan#pricelistName`) is missing, creates it.
+If the plan product (identified by `plan#productName`) is missing and not specified as part of `products`, returns an error.

 **HTTP Request**